smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

 Behind the scenes
 -----------------

-From an SDK's perspective, the following are required to make a pre-signed URL:
+From an SDK's perspective, the following are required to make a presigned URL:
 - Valid request input
 - Endpoint
 - Credentials to sign with